Floyd Tarlton's Questionnaire

 Link Answered before Floyd Tarlton's first Contract.

 As mentioned, Floyd is an associate professor at the University of Portland.
 He is glad he is no longer an adjunct professor and hopes to one day be tenured.
 He often spends his money on artisanal coffee, eccentric restaurant food, hiking gear, camping gear, accessories for his mountain bike, a vinyl record collection, craft beer, hair & mustache care products, fashionable clothing, hats, local concerts, et cetera.
 He also spends a (not insignificant) amount of money on materials for his mystical studies.
-He owns a Tesla Model S but uses a high-quality foldable touring bike when in town and of course public transit.
+He owns a Lucid Air Sapphire but uses a high-quality foldable touring bike when in town and of course public transit.
 Floyd also invests in organic groceries, sustainability initiatives, mindfulness workshops, book club memberships, vintage furniture, art supplies, home decor, community theater productions, yoga classes, and charitable donations.
 He's passionate about supporting local businesses and advocating for environmental causes.

 3. Describe your Ambition.
 What are you striving for?
 How far would you go to achieve this?
 Would you kill for it?
 How close to death would you come for it?